arathinair11/Satellite-Imagery/README.md

-# Cloud Free Satellite Imagery
+# Cloud-Free Satellite Image Preprocessing

-This repository consist of Python code for extracting cloud free Sentinel-2 Lagos image from Google Earth Engine.
+This repository consist of Python code for extracting cloud-free Sentinel-2 Lagos image from Google Earth Engine.

 ### Running the Code
 To run the script in the desired Python environment select the following